Bug-Duck/newcar-docs/docs/getting-started.md

 These codes will let the text move to (300, 300) during 1 second.

-What?
-You say that the animation is monotonous?
 You also can use timing function to control the speed of animation, just use parameter `by`.
 Newcar also has some timing function built in, please refer to [https://www.desmos.com/calculator/yasltaa9um](https://www.desmos.com/calculator/yasltaa9um) to get more information.

 This is all the things of entry-level docs.
 If you like this project, please give us a star on GitHub.